58th Annual Meeting of the APS Division of Plasma Physics

 APS members can submit abstracts online at the Abstract Submission web page.

-Once you are at the abstract submission site and have selected the 55th Annual Meeting of the APS Division of Plasma Physics, simply follow the instructions.
+Once you are at the abstract submission site and have selected the 57th Annual Meeting of the APS Division of Plasma Physics, simply follow the instructions.
 The online submission process will guide you step by step.
-You will have a choice of submitting your abstract in LaTeX Format or Rich Text Format.
+You will have a choice of submitting your abstract in LaTeX format or Rich Text Format (MS Word).

-Contributed abstracts are limited to 1300 characters for the abstract text (including any blank spaces).
+Contributed abstracts are limited to 1300 characters for the abstract text (about 250 words).
 Having numerous authors as well as overly long titles, affiliations, and footnotes can push the abstract over the limit despite being within the limit for the abstract text itself, so always check the abstract by using the Preview Abstract Layout link during the submission process.
 The limit for invited abstracts is 2000 characters.

 Knowing the number of authors and having a rough draft of the abstract body will speed up submission.
 DPP recommends new users select the Test Meeting and complete all steps in order to familiarize themselves with the process.

 If you encounter any problems at any point in the abstract submission process, please contact the APS Abstract Help Line by sending e-mail to firstname.lastname@example.org during regular business hours, Eastern Time.

 Note: Individuals who apply for membership online should receive an email notification with a member ID number within 1-2 days.
 If you need to submit an abstract prior to receiving your member ID number, please enter “membership pending” in the abstract special instructions field.
 Membership will be verified after submission.

 Poster Session boards are freestanding, with a display area measuring four (4) feet high by eight (8) feet wide.
 Push-pins are provided.